Skip to main content

 Updated over a week ago

-You need to pay your health insurance premium to activate your plan.
-You also need to pay it each month to keep your coverage active.
-There are a couple ways to do it.
+You'll need to pay your health insurance premium to activate your plan.
+You'll also need to pay it each month to keep your coverage active.

 1 .
 Pay through Catch (recommended)